With the Right Mentors, Girls Change Their Futures

 Girls Inc. of the Central Coast is an affiliate of Girls Incorporated, a national organization that has been providing programs for girls since 1864.

 Girls Inc. delivers a constellation of programs focused on leadership and self-empowerment for girls ages 8 to 18.
-Youth Leaders facilitate these programs at 28 school sites around (Monterey County and San Benito County)
+Youth Leaders facilitate these programs at 28 school sites around (Monterey County, San Benito County, and Santa Cruz Counties).

 Alumnae, take our survey!

 We invite all our Girls Inc. alumnae to participate in our survey to keep us updated on their activities and give us their feedback and suggestions.
 It is also a great way to learn about ways to reconnect with Girls Inc. Keep an eye out for information about an alumnae reunion soon!